futurice/windows-app-development-best-practices/README.md

 ### Use Visual Studio Pro or greater

 Visual Studio is the defacto IDE for developing Windows apps.
 The free express versions are okay for getting started, but lacks some important features such as support for [extensions](https://visualstudiogallery.msdn.microsoft.com/).
 Pro version adds support for all the different project types in a single installation, additional productivity features, support for extensions, and some team collaboration features.
-Premium mainly adds built in testing support beoyond simple unit testing, and Ultimate mainly adds enhanced debugging and code analysis tools.
+Premium mainly adds built in testing support beoyond simple unit testing, and Ultimate mainly adds enhanced debugging, architecture and code analysis tools.

 ### Use IEnumerables and [yield](http://msdn.microsoft.com/en-us/library/9k7k7cf0.aspx) whenever possible